ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 exchange (e.g., in SIP or WebRTC), and used to bind the DTLS key exchange in the media plane to the signaling plane.
-The combination of a mutually authenticated DTLS key exchange on the media path and a fingerprint sent in the signalling channel will protect against active attacks on the media, provided the signalling can be trusted.
+The combination of a mutually authenticated DTLS key exchange on the media path and a fingerprint sent in the signalling channel protects against active attacks on the media, provided the signalling can be trusted.
-The signalling needs to be protected as described in, for example, SIP
+Signalling needs to be protected as described in, for example, SIP
 {{RFC3261}} Authenticated Identity Management {{RFC4474}} or the WebRTC security architecture {{I-D.ietf-rtcweb-security-arch}}, to provide complete system security.